-The rubella component of the MMR vaccine is targeted to mothers to counter infection during their first two trimesters of pregnancy.
+The rubella component of the MMR vaccine is particularly targeted to mothers-to-be to counter infection during their first two trimesters of pregnancy.

 Infection during the first trimester results in about a half of the infants being affected, falling to about one-quarter when infection occurs during the second trimester, with few effects observed for infection occurring after 20 weeks.

 ’Rubella kids’, like myself, have what is called congenital rubella syndrome (CRS), having one or more of three common symptoms:

 - Slightly more than one-half of CRS infants have sensorineural deafness

 - Somewhat less than one-half have eye abnormalities of various kinds, particularly cataracts (see illustration above) and microphthalmia (small eyes).

 - Heart defects occur in approximately one-half of CRS infants.2